-Fiberglass windows are known for being durable and waterproof.
+Fiberglass replacement windows are known for being durable and waterproof.
 They come with many of the benefits of wood or aluminum frame replacement windows, but they are more affordable for homeowners who are looking to cut costs on their window replacement project.
 Fiberglass replacement windows will not crack, peel, bend, or warp.
 Fiberglass windows are a great option if you are looking for energy efficient replacement windows.
 Unlike wooden windows, fiberglass windows don’t deal with getting stuck due to heat expansion and contraction like aluminum windows.

-- Fiberglass is one of the most durable materials used to construct windows today.
-Frames don’t have to be thick to provide strength and stability.
-Fiberglass resists weathering effectively and the material lasts for up to 80 years according to the Pultrusion Industry Council.
+- Fiberglass is one of the most durable window materials used to construct frames today.
+These window frames do not have to be thick to provide strength and stability.
+Fiberglass frames resist weathering effectively, and the framing material lasts for up to 80 years.

-Fiberglass can be painted at a factory location or in person by the homeowner or a contractor.
+- Fiberglass window frames can be painted at a factory location before installed or in person by the homeowner or a window contractor.
 This makes it simple to get fiberglass windows in any color to fit your needs.

-- Fiberglass windows and glass panes expand and contract at a similar rate, making fiberglass an ideal material for window construction.
-Vinyl windows expand and contract about seven times as much as glass, and replacement wood windows contract about 3 times as much.
-These are big differences that can lead to frame failures over time.
-Because fiberglass expands and contracts with glass, it helps protect the window from temperature changes over time.
+- Fiberglass windows and glass panes expand and contract with heat at a similar rate, which makes them an ideal material for window construction.
+A vinyl window expands and contracts about seven times as much as glass, and replacement wood windows contract about 3 times as much.
+These are big differences that can lead to window frame failures over time.
+Since fiberglass frames expand and contracts with glass, it helps protect the window from temperature changes over time.

-Most fiberglass window frames are hollow inside, which reduces their energy efficiency.
-Homeowners should find frames enhanced with foam insulation effectively increase the frame’s energy efficiency without being prohibitively expensive.
+- Most fiberglass window frames are hollow inside, which reduces their energy efficiency.
+However, frames with foam insulation effectively increase the frame’s energy efficiency without being prohibitively expensive.
 You may want to discuss with your window installation contractor if you can get your fiberglass window with foam insulation.